eventnetusa/eventnet/src/_work/celsius.md

 thumbnail_image_path: /uploads/celsius-thumbnail-image.jpg
 types:
   - street team
-cta_text: What are you waiting for?
+cta_text: Thinking about a sampling program?
+What are you waiting for?
 cta: Start sampling today!
 sidebar_text_markdown: |-
   ### QUICK STATS